 Food is an expression of cultural identity, values and a way of life.
 Chinese cuisine is one of the richest and most diverse culinary heritages in the world, among which hot pot is one of the most popular and fastest-growing segments.
 In 2022, the international market for Chinese hot pot had a market size of US\$34.3 billion in 2022.
-With almost 30 years of brand history, Haidilao is well-loved by guests for its unique dining experience - warm and attentive service, great ambiance and delicious food, standing out among global restaurant chains, which has made our Haidilao restaurants into a worldwide cultural phenomenon.
+With almost 30 years of brand history, we believe that, based on our industry experience, Haidilao is well-loved by guests for its unique dining experience - warm and attentive service, great ambiance and delicious food, standing out among global restaurant chains, which has made our Haidilao restaurants into a worldwide cultural phenomenon.

-With a brand recognition that precedes our presence, we uphold Haidilao's core values, enabling us to steadily expand in the international market.
+With a brand recognition that precedes our presence, which we believe is based on our years of industry experience, we uphold Haidilao's core values, enabling us to steadily expand in the international market.
 Striking a balance between honoring the Haidilao legacy and continuous innovation for localization has been the foundation of our growth and expansion in the international market.

 Brand legacy.
-Leveraging the renowned Haidilao brand with close to 30 years of cultivation and our extensive experience in standardized restaurant operations, we effectively address challenges faced in international expansion through implementing our proven management philosophy of "aligned interests and disciplined management."
+Leveraging the Haidilao brand with close to 30 years of cultivation and our extensive experience in standardized restaurant operations, we effectively address challenges faced in international expansion through implementing our proven management philosophy of "aligned interests and disciplined management."